 The Day-Higginbotham Lectures were established by an endowment fund in 1965 donated by Mrs. Edwin M. Reardon, III as a memorial to the late Paul Clanton Higginbotham and to Mr. and Mrs. Riley Day, Mrs. Reardon’s parents.

 The Jesse and Fannie Northcutt Lectures on Preaching and Pastoral Ministries were established in 1976 by the board of trustees.
 They have been funded by gifts from Mr. and Mrs. Ray L. Graham of New Braunfels, Texas, the Northcutts, and friends.
 Northcutt began his service at Southwestern Seminary in 1939 and was professor, dean, and vice president.

 These lectures were established in 1987 by Minette Williams Drumwright as a memorial to her late husband.
 Drumwright, a former pastor, served on the New Testament faculty at Southwestern for almost 30 years and was dean of the School of Theology for seven years.

-Bi-annual Expository Preaching Workshops, sponsored by Southwestern’s Center for Preaching and the School of Preaching, are hosted in the Fall and Spring Semesters.
-The workshops feature the practical aspects of preparing text-driven sermons.
+Bi-annual Expository Preaching Workshops, sponsored by Southwestern’s Center for Preaching, are hosted in the Fall and Spring Semesters.
+The workshops feature the practical aspects of preparing expository sermons.